Ekaterina-cat/rsschool-cv/cv.md

 * Email: [ekaterinaaleks9@gmail.com](https://mail.google.com/mail/u/0/#inbox)
 * Phone Number: +375 29 882-48-88
 * Cit: [Ekaterina-cat](https://github.com/Ekaterina-cat)
+* Discorord: EkaterinaCat#9858

 ==================================================

 ## **About Me** ##

 Greetings.
-I am Ekaterina, a purposeful, persistent, slightly\ self-doubting person.
-I came to these courses to gain new\ knowledge, a new profession.
-I have no programming skills, but I\ will try to get them with diligence and work.
+I am Ekaterina, a purposeful, persistent, slightly self-doubting person.
+I came to these courses to gain new knowledge, a new profession.
+I have no programming skills, but I will try to get them with diligence and work.

 ===================================================